 Warm up your network

 Warm up your network of customers, colleagues, friends, family and potential cornerstone investors by letting them know you’re crowdfunding, and that they can invest and become a shareholder in your business.
+Most businesses choose to warm up their network through emails but if you find other channels, such as your social networks or website, are more effective for you, use the channels you know work best.

 Don’t forget, your network may know about your business from a consumer’s point of view but not from an investor’s perspective, so you will need to sell your business rather than just promoting your product.